All pages

 • By default, the application collects and sends metadata to Veza every 60 minutes

-• This interval can be configured between 1 hour and 1 day to suit your organizational requirements
+• This interval can be configured between 1 hour and 1 day to suit your organizational requirements by modifying the configuration file or in the application settings.

 • For file share discovery, a minimum interval of 120 minutes is recommended